zaiisao/Documentation/en/Agora Platform/terms.md

 ## M
 #### <a name="media-player"></a>[**<u>MediaPlayer Kit</u>**](../../en/Agora%20Platform/mediaplayer_kit.md)

-The MediaPlayer Kit is a plug-in of the Agora RTC SDK to play local and online media resources and publish the media streams to other users in a live-broadcast channel.
+The MediaPlayer Kit is a plug-in of the Agora RTC SDK to play local and online media resources and publish the media streams to other users in a live interactive streaming channel.

 #### <a name="media-stream"></a>[**<u>media stream</u>**](../../en/Agora%20Platform/media_stream.md)